simeoncloud/docs/reporting.md

 - Configuration: The name of the configuration
 - Configuration_Full_Name: The full name of the configuration, including the path where the configuration can be found
 - Configuration_Description: If the configuration is from the Simeon Baseline this provides a full description about the config
 - Configuration_Type: The configuration type used by Simeon to distinguish where a config should be deployed to.
-Follows Microsoft's API schema with colons between the path, i.e. MSGraph:Groups
+Follows Microsoft's API's with colons between the path, i.e. MSGraph:Groups
 - Configuration_Type_Description: The translation of the Configuration Type
 - Baseline_Name: The name of the baseline the tenant is using.
 If the tenant does not have a baseline, the value is **[No Baseline]**
 - Baseline_Property_Value: The baseline value of the property (if applicable) at the time of the Sync